millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtra300Trial.md

 Along with the instruction provided on the Oracle website and **in this document**, you can Click on this [Video Link](https://publicdocs-corp.documents.us2.oraclecloud.com/documents/link/LD408AE98AE514A9D8A5B144F6C3FF17C1177E4725F3/fileview/D5BB8965F597992573C1B2A4F6C3FF17C1177E4725F3/_CloudCredits_VideoEdit.mp4) to view a short video showing how to acquire a trial account.

+NOTE: If you are an Oracle Employee, you are not eligible for the Trial Account program.
+Instead, Oracle Employees should follow the instructions here [Employee Instructions](xtraGSErequest.md)

-## Step by step instructions on Provisioning your Account
+## Step by step instructions on signing-up for the Free Trial Account

 ### 1. View Details and Sign Up